FabricMC/fabric-docs/develop/items/first-item.md

 This will not work if you've marked the item as damageable, as the stack size is always 1 for damageable items to prevent duplication exploits.
 :::

+For example, you can create a new "Suspicious Substance" by adding this static field to your ModItems class.
 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

 However, when you go in-game, you can see that our item doesn't exist!
-This is because you don't statically initialize the class.
+This is because there are no references to the ModItem class which would initialize it when Minecraft starts.

-To do this, you can add a public static initialize method to your class and call it from your `ModInitializer` class.
+To force initialization of the static field, you can add a public static initialize method to your class and call it from your `ModInitializer` class.
 Currently, this method doesn't need anything inside it.

+ModItems.java
 @[code transcludeWith=:::3](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

+Your class that implements "ModInitializer"
 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/FabricDocsReferenceItems.java)

 Calling a method on a class statically initializes it if it hasn't been previously loaded - this means that all `static` fields are evaluated.
 This is what this dummy `initialize` method is for.

+With that added, running your mod will now allow you to /give yourself your {mod-id}:suspicious_substance.

+But it still won't show up when you press 'E', for that, you will need to register the item to an Item Group, described next.

 ## Adding the Item to an Item Group {#adding-the-item-to-an-item-group}